Cook–Levin theorem

 In computational complexity theory, the Cook–Levin theorem, also known as Cook's theorem, states that the Boolean satisfiability problem is NP-complete.
 That is, it is in NP, and any problem in NP can be reduced in polynomial time by a deterministic Turing machine to the Boolean satisfiability problem.

 The theorem is named after Stephen Cook and Leonid Levin.
+The proof is due to Richard Karp, based on an earlier proof (using a different notion of reducibility) by Cook.

 An important consequence of this theorem is that if there exists a deterministic polynomial-time algorithm for solving Boolean satisfiability, then every NP problem can be solved by a deterministic polynomial-time algorithm.
-The question of whether such an algorithm for Boolean satisfiability exists is thus equivalent to the P versus NP problem, which is widely considered the most important unsolved problem in theoretical computer science.
+The question of whether such an algorithm for Boolean satisfiability exists is thus equivalent to the P versus NP problem, which is still widely considered the most important unsolved problem in theoretical computer science.

 Contributions

-The concept of NP-completeness was developed in the late 1960s and early 1970s in parallel by researchers in North America and the USSR.
+The concept of NP-completeness was developed in the late 1960s and early 1970s in parallel by researchers in North America and the Soviet Union.